AdamBazer/HIE-Whitepaper/README.md

 # 2 Principles of IHE for Health Document Sharing

-This section describes several principles which are foundational to IHE’s approach to health document sharing.
+This section describes several principles which are foundational to Integrating the Healthcare Enterprise's approach to health document sharing.

 ## 2.1 General IHE principles

-The following general IHE principles are applicable to the set of IHE profiles used for Document Sharing:
+The following general IHE principles are applicable to the set of IHE integration profiles used for Document Sharing:

-  - IHE profiles describe the interactions between systems and not the implementation within systems.
+  - IHE integration profiles describe the interactions between systems, not the implementation within systems.
+The internal implementation of the systems is not prescribed by IHE.
 Interactions between systems are typically described by transactions which are technically specific and detailed enough to ensure interoperability among implementing systems.
-The internal implementation of the systems is not prescribed by IHE.
-For example, for patient demographic matching IHE specified the format of the query and response but not the algorithm or method used for the demographic matching.
-This allows freedom for implementations to address scalability, creative functionality, reliability, and other value-add.
+For example, for patient demographic matching IHE integration profiles specify the format of the query and response, but not the algorithm or method used for the demographic matching.
+This allows freedom for organizations implementing IHE integration profiles to address scalability, creative functionality, reliability, and other value-add in ways the most appropriate to their particular objectives.

-  - IHE profiles are designed to support a wide variety of governance and policies.
-Because IHE supports adoption of its profiles around the world it is rarely possible to define policies that are applicable in all countries.
-For this reason, IHE profiles are designed with a variety of governance and policies in mind and are therefore applicable to a wide variety of environments.
-IHE profiles are designed to be policy neutral and support a broad set of governance; before they can be deployed there are many governance and policy issues that the communities must agree on.
-Examples of governance and policy issues are things like: roles and responsibilities, privacy, signature requirements, authorization, when to publish, what to publish, administrative roles, configuration, service level agreements, clinical pathways, long-term availability, etc.
+  - IHE integration profiles are, by design, developed to succeed in light of the wide variance in governance and policy choises organizations that adopt these profiles make in their implementation.
+Because IHE drives adoption of its integration profiles around the world, it is rarely possible to define policies that could truly be applicable equally in all countries.
+For this reason, IHE integration profiles are designed with a variety of governance and policies in mind, making them more applicable to a wide variety of environments.
+This is possible because IHE designs its integration profiles to be policy neutral and able to support a broad set of governance.
+This design however, dictates that before communities can deploy IHE integration profiles, they must find consensus around the governance and policy issues that will impact the success for communities in their implementation process.
+Examples of governance and policy issues communities need to find consensus around include: roles and responsibilities, privacy, signature requirements, authorization, when to publish, what to publish, administrative roles, configuration, service level agreements, clinical pathways, long-term availability, etc.

-  - IHE assumes there is a general understanding of widely implemented Information Technology Standards.
-IHE profiles typically leverage underlying technology like XML, TCP/IP, DNS, Digital Certificates (PKI), etc. without detailed explanations.
+  - IHE assumes its integration profile implmentators are starting with a general understanding of widely-implemented Information Technology Standards.
+IHE profiles typically leverage underlying technologies like XML, TCP/IP, DNS, Digital Certificates (PKI), etc. without detailed explanations.

 ## 2.2 Document Sharing Governance